andregregory45/active-directory/README.md

 <b>Note on Security: In the PowerShell script, passwords are set to never expire.
 In a production environment, "-ChangePasswordAtLogon $true" would be configured to align with security best practices.</b>

 When the script has finished executing, open Active Directory Users and Computers and observe the accounts in the "_EMPLOYEES" OU.
-Log in to Client-1 with one of the accounts using "MYDOMAIN\username" or "username@mydomain.com" (take note of the password in the script).
+Log in to Client-1 with one of the accounts ("MYDOMAIN\del.ped" will be used as an example.
+Take note of the password in the script).
 </p>
 <br />